 There are numerous advisors and consultants on hand to steer head-teachers and PE coordinators towards best practice.
 But what is best practice Physical Education in the primary school setting?

-‘What’ we teach (content) and ‘how’ we teach (competence) are important.
-I would like us to reach beyond content and competence, and consider purpose?
+‘What’ we teach (content) and ‘how’ we teach (delivery) are important.
+I would like us to reach beyond content and delivery, and consider purpose?
 ‘Why’ do we teach physical education?
 What is our vision?

 Make time to think about this question in our own school setting, and we are half way there.
 Establish a vision for all pupils.
 Build a model for physical education around this vision.
 Keep it simple.

-By starting out with a vision, we are positioned to commit time, energy and funding to this golden circle of content, competence and purpose.
+By starting out with a vision, we are positioned to commit time, energy and funding to this golden circle of content, delivery and purpose.